albertony/blushell/README.md

 Similar to /Services, this gives seem to return a more or less complete description of the navigation paths of settings in the user interface.
 A lot of API details can be found by inspecting this!

+Adding parameter `expand` with value 1 adds more details.

+TODO: More details...

+### /Version

+Returns the BluOS version number?
+However as of BluOS version 4.8.7 it returns version number 4.8.6...

+TODO: More details...

+### /ui

+Web API endpoint /ui has some internal information in different sub paths.

+Endpoint /ui/Home with parameter `playnum` set to a player number value, e.g. `1`, gives details similar to /Settings.

+Endpoint ui/reportServiceDuration with parameter `playnum` set to a player number value, e.g. `1`,

 TODO: More details...